Scaling behavior of observables as a model characteristic in multifield inflation: Introduction

 Multifield inflation models are in general too complicated to be solved analytically and as a result the behavior of their observables in dependence of other parameters cannot be described in closed form.
 Nevertheless, these models can be analyzed numerically and possible correlations can be explored.
 In this paper we propose to explore the problem of characterizing multifield inflation models by considering the scaling behavior of their observables.
 If such a behavior can be established the possibility arises that multifield inflation models fall into different classes that allow to characterize different regions in the inflationary landscape by the type of their scaling behavior, as well as a quantitative foliation of the theory space in terms of their scaling structure.
 This provides a possible procedure to identify types of multifield models that extends beyond the symmetry based strategy considered in \cite{rs14, rs15}.

-In general, models will have parameters beyond the overall energy scale.
+Inflationary models will in general have parameters beyond the overall energy scale.
 In those cases a scaling relation between the observables and the number of e-folds will lead to a family of relations with amplitudes and exponents that depend on these additional parameters, generically denoted here by $\mu$.
 Given such a family of exponents $\b(\mu)$ we can ask whether there exists in turn a scaling relation for this family of scaling exponents.
 In twofield models with two energy scales this is the point where the iteration stops and if scaling exists in this second iteration there will be a single scaling exponent, obtained from the $\b(\mu)$, that now can be used to characterize the model.
 In this paper we will apply the procedure just outlined to modular inflation models, in particular $j$-inflation \cite{rs14, rs16, rs21} and $h_2$-inflation \cite{ls19}.
 These theories are characterized by energy scales $(\L,\mu)$ and we will show that there exists a family of scaling exponents $\b(\mu)$ which in turn lead to a further exponent.
 We will show that modular inflation restricted to a {\sc Planck} compatible range of parameters leads to a scaling regime that differs from that of singlefield inflation classes.
 It would be interesting to see whether other multifield models exhibit a similar scaling behavior, and if so what the exponents are in comparison.

 This paper is organized as follows.
-In Section 2 we briefly discuss the scaling behavior of some singlefield inflation models that provide basic reference classes that can be compared with multifield inflation behavior.
+In Section 2 we briefly discuss the scaling behavior of some singlefield inflation models that provide basic reference classes to compare with multifield inflation behavior.
 In Section 3 we briefly outline the structure of modular inflation as the class of models we will focus on.
 In Section 4 we analyze in detail the behavior of two modular inflation models and establish their scaling behavior.
 In Section 5 we analyze the scaling of the scaling exponents as the fundamental energy scale is varied in the models.
 In Section 6 we present our conclusions.

 0.3truein